aws-samples/cloudformation-shared-vpc-model/README.md

 ```
 aws cloudformation delete-stack --stack-name shared-vpc
 ```
 Once complete, switch your CLI profile to the Organization's management account and use the following commands to delete the resources deployed to this account.
-Update the account id values to match those used during your initial deployment.
+Update the account ID and region ID values to match those used during your initial deployment.
 ```
-aws cloudformation delete-stack-instances --stack-set-name network-parameter-role /
+aws cloudformation delete-stack-instances --stack-set-name network-parameter-role \
---accounts network-account-id app-account1-id app-account2-id /
+--accounts network-account-id app-account1-id app-account2-id \
---no-retain-stacks
+--regions region-id --no-retain-stacks
 aws cloudformation delete-stack-set --stack-set-name network-parameter-role

 ```